 What is a Fistulogram/Sinogram?

-A fistulogram is an x-ray procedure used to view a fistula, an abnormal passage between two or more anatomic spaces or organs or a pathway that leads from an internal cavity or organ to the surface of the body.
+A fistulogram is an x-ray procedure used to view a fistula, an abnormal passage between two or more parts of your body that often drains out of your skin.
 A sinogram is a similar procedure done to assess a sinus, an abnormal passage or cavity that originates or ends in one opening, often on the skin.
-Contrast material is used to help identify the start of the fistula/sinus, its pathway and what organs are involved.
+Contrast material is used to help fill the track and determine what parts of your body are involved.

 What are some common uses of the procedure?